NeuronLinkAI/NeuronLink-CA/README.md

 ---

-**Enjoy Roo Code!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
-If you have questions or feature ideas, drop by our [Reddit community](https://www.reddit.com/r/RooCode/) or [Discord](https://roocode.com/discord).
+**Enjoy Neuron Link or Neuron Link code agent, Neuron Link CA!** Whether you keep it on a short leash or let it roam autonomously, we can’t wait to see what you build.
+If you have questions or feature ideas, drop by our [Reddit community](https://www.reddit.com/r/NeuronLink/) or [Discord](https://roocode.com/discord).
 Happy coding!